stelleron/stelleron/README.md

 # 👋👋👋 Welcome!
-My name is Shreyas Donti, and I'm a sophomore at the University of Massachusetts Amherst pursuing a double major in Computer Science & Electrical Engineering.
+My name is Shreyas Donti, and I'm a junior Honors student at the University of Massachusetts Amherst pursuing a double major in Computer Science & Electrical Engineering.
 Nice to meet you!

 I'm interested in everything tech - from video game development to programming languages - to hardware and machine learning.
 If it's tech, I want to learn more!
-I'm currently learning PyTorch and TensorFlow, and the basics of network programming!
+My primary interests within CS are low-level and embedded systems software, and within EE I'm hugely passionate about working with electronics and FPGAs!

 ![Shreyas' GitHub stats](https://github-readme-stats.vercel.app/api?username=stelleron&show_icons=true&theme=radical)